Brazil: Jair Bolsonaro sends in army to tackle Amazon fires | DW | 23.08.2019

 World leaders react

-Bolsonaro's reaction came as international criticism mounted of his failure to protect the rainforest, nicknamed "the lungs of the planet."
+Bolsonaro's reaction came as international criticism mounted of his failure to protect the Amazon, nicknamed "the lungs of the planet."
+The 64-year-old has previously described rainforest protections as an obstacle to Brazil's economic development.

 On the eve of the G-7 summit in Biarritz, France, world leaders agreed that the environmental crisis must take precedence on the agenda, with Bolsonaro's governance coming under increasing scrutiny.